-One of the ideas I’ve talked a lot about this past year is the idea that you are the keeper of your home.
+One of the ideas I talk a lot about with my clients and students is the idea that you are the keeper of your home.
 If you’re not familiar with this concept, it basically means you get to decide what passes the threshold of your house and what products and elements you allow inside.
+And one of the trends I’ve used to assist this mindset is the idea of creating a cozy, minimalist house.

 The reason this is such a powerful concept is that you no longer have to just bring home ANY cleaning product, you can choose to allow the healthiest, least toxin-filled option into your home.
 It means that you get to decide what you love and what you feel is the healthiest option for your family.